enormandeau/github_tutorial/files/04_basic_workflow.md

 # Basic Workflow

-## Working on a project
+## Creating a new project

-Now that you have an active project, `Planets`, to work with, we will need to download it on your Terminal.com terminal (or standard terminal) to work on it.
+Normally, you would have to create a new project.
+But,now that you have an active project, `Planets`, to work with, we will download it on your Terminal.com terminal (or standard terminal) to work on it.

 ## Downloading a repository from GitHub

-To get a local copy of your project, go to the GitHub page of the repo and copy the url link from your browser (eg: `https://www.github.com/username/planets`).
+To get a local copy of your project, go to the GitHub page of the repository and copy the url link from your browser (eg:
+`https://www.github.com/username/planets`).
 There is also a link that can be copied from the right hand side of the window, `HTTPS clone URL` and this can alternately be used.

 In your terminal, type the following commands and replace <username> by your actual GitHub user name: